jumphone/www/courses/Programming_I/w08_File_Operations/s01_content.md

 # f.close()
 ```
 File remains open if exception occurs!

+1. Data may not be fully written to the file (most dangerous!)
+2. File handle leakage (exhaustion of file descriptors)
+3. The file may be locked and inaccessible to other programs/processes
+4. Automatic closing by garbage collection is unreliable

 <div align="left">
   <a href="#s2.1">← Prev </a> | <a href="#all"> Home </a> | <a href="#s2.3"> Next →</a>